HajjSalad/RaspberryPi-Android-VideoPlayer/README.md

 ---

 ### 3. 🎥 Capture Video using USB webcam
 The Android app allows remote control of video recording on the Raspberry Pi via HTTP triggers.
+It provides a simple interface to start and stop video capture from a USB webcam connected to the Pi.

 &nbsp;&nbsp;&nbsp;⎔ **Start Recording**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Tapping the `Start Recording Video` button sends a `GET /start-capture` HTTP request to the Pi.